Use Case

 Seasickness is caused by the same vestibular mismatch as car sickness — your inner ear detects the boat's rocking motion while your eyes may see a stable cabin interior.

-Note: Stillwave has not been specifically tested on boats.
+Stillwave is a lifestyle/wellness tool, not a medical device.
 We recommend it as a complementary approach alongside other seasickness precautions.

 How Stillwave Helps